Autoregressive Pre-Training on Pixels and Texts: Related Work

-\textbf{Autoregressive Pre-training on Pixels}\,\, Existing methods in pixel-based autoregressive pre-training divide into vector quantization techniques—transforming continuous images into discrete tokens—and direct pixel prediction.
+Existing methods in pixel-based autoregressive pre-training divide into vector quantization techniques—transforming continuous images into discrete tokens—and direct pixel prediction.
 These approaches include VQ-VAE~\cite{van2017neural} and VQGAN~\cite{esser2021taming} followed by next token prediction \cite{iGPT20,ramesh2021zero}, and prefix language modeling that predicts future visual patches from bidirectional pixel contexts \cite{el2024scalable}.

 These models are trained on regular images.
 Our research diverges by focusing exclusively on visual and rendered texts, thereby extending the capability of autoregressive models to understand and generate language from its visual form.